nicoyuste/dotFiles-Plugins/xCode_Plugins/xctool/README.md

 ## Requirements

 * Xcode 5 or higher
+* Xcode 6 betas are **not supported yet**.
+There is preliminary support in `master`, please test and send pull requests!
 * You'll need Xcode's Command Line Tools installed.
 From Xcode, install via _Xcode &rarr; Preferences &rarr; Downloads_.